IsuruIndrajith/Target-Strike-Adaptive-LED-Reaction-Game/README.md

 - 📱 **Mobile Integration**: Use a smartphone app for score tracking or remote control.
 - 🎭 **Advanced Gameplay**: Introduce multi-LED patterns for higher difficulty.
 - 🌍 **Leaderboard System**: Save high scores for competitive tracking.

 ---

-## 🤝 **Contributing**
-We ❤️ contributions!
-If you'd like to enhance the game or add features, feel free to:
-1. Fork this repository.
-2. Create a new branch for your changes.
-3. Submit a pull request with your awesome improvements!

----